-This is another reference book page, which may become useful throughout the course, especialy when we tak about properties of light and light energy conversion.
+This is another reference book page, which may become useful throughout the course, especialy when we talk about properties of light and light energy conversion.
 This content is for your fiuture reference (you will not be tested on it during orientation).

 An electromagnetic wave can be characterized by its wavelength () and frequency ().
 Mathematically, a simple relationship between these properties shows that

 where c= speed of light in a vacuum ( )